b0L4z/LPIC-1/Topic 101: System Architecture.md

 * kernel -- after bootloader the kernel is read and executed.
 Device initialization, module loading, and initial RAM (initrd) is loaded
 * initramfs
 * init -- program loads after kernel and becomes the first process ID.
-* SysVinit -- package conatining a group of processes that control basic functions of system and runlevels seen below
+* SysVinit -- package conatining a group of processes that control basic functions of system and runlevels seen below.
+Scripts are located in /etc/rc.d/
      - 0 - HALT (shutdown)
      - 1 - Single User
      - 2 - Multi-User (No Network or Remote Filesystems)